 I don’t have thousands of products in my portfolio.
 But I do have an informed opinion on the best practices in product development.
-When launching a new B2B product (I don’t know a single f#ck about other markets), these three rules should be followed.
+When launching a new B2B product, these three rules should be followed.

 - The high density of communications during the development;

 All other practices should only elaborate and extend these rules.

 Now, let’s discuss! 👇

 High-density communications 💬

 A good communication process is only possible in small cross-functional teams of experienced specialists.
 I’ll explain.

 In the first months of working on a product idea, communication process density is crucial.
 The ideal situation for the new product development is one developer who is also a domain expert.
 This person would generate new product innovation ideas and move forward as quickly as possible, plunging into the flow and emerging from there to get some food and sleep.